-Because, once again, we can only provide a very modest raise, I am also recommending the addition of one more paid holiday to our portfolio.
-We found, through a survey of all employees, our preference was for the day after Thanksgiving; thus I am recommending that day be added to our benefit package.
+This budget also includes the addition of one more paid holiday to our portfolio.
+We found, through a survey of all employees, our preference was for the day after Thanksgiving.
 With this addition, we still trail the state and county in the number of holidays we provide.